antoine71/AlgoInvest/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FILE, --file FILE  Path to the csv file containing a list of shares, values and yields
-                        (default: data/sample.csv)
+                        (default: "data/sample.csv")
   -w WALLET, --wallet WALLET
                         Wallet capacity in Euros (default: 500) -a ALGORITHM, --algorithm ALGORITHM
-                        Type of algorithm: knapsack or brute_force (brute force algorithm is not recommended to compute more than 6 shares) (default: knapsack)
+                        Type of algorithm: "knapsack" or "brute_force" (brute force algorithm is not recommended to compute more than 6 shares) (default: knapsack)
 ```